There are a few video interview questions that hiring managers LOVE to ask.

 Here’s what to do: Instead of saying a job title in your answer, just DESCRIBE what your dream job looks like.

 Talk about what qualities would make a job exciting to you.
 And make sure you’re tailoring your answer to what this company offers!
-Again, you don’t have to lie… just think about making sure your answer isn’t opposite to what this job involves.
+Again, you don’t have to lie… just make sure your answer isn’t completely opposed to what this job involves.

 So here’s the process in bullet points: